 You should be able to trust that what you buy will be reasonably safe, as long as you follow the manufacturer’s instructions and use the product as it is meant to be used.
 Unfortunately, hundreds of recalls are issued in the United States each year by companies which unreasonably place unsafe products on the market.
 Sometimes, those recalls come too late to prevent consumers from getting hurt.

 You have a right to sue any company that caused you physical harm by selling you a defective product.
-Working with a Blue Bell defective products lawyer at Ostroff Injury Law will increase your chances of a positive case result.
+Working with a Blue Bell defective products lawyer at Ostroff Godshall Injury and Accident Lawyers will increase your chances of a positive case result.

 An experienced attorney like Founding Partner Jon Ostroff can demand the monetary damages you deserve for your ordeal.
 He has been involved in cases leading to the recovery of millions of dollars for the families of numerous individuals killed or seriously injured in product liability “design” cases involving dangerous forklifts, ladders, treadmills, exercise and fitness equipment, and other dangerous products at home or in the workplace.
 Regardless of what type of product caused your injuries, our well-respected legal team is prepared to fight for you.